Moors-Code/visium_OB_motherhood/README.md

 # To do:

-*change names of flies

-*Comment better
+*Control codes if comments are understandable

-*Insert link to paper
+*Insert link to paper (l 6 and 78)

-*App

-* change name of figure file since not sure which were used and which are produced by app
+*Code for App and sup.11. (might in a sub folder?)